 Well, hundreds of Linux distributions are there waiting to be your primary desktop OS.
 Which one should you use?
 Here are our top 3 picks.

 Sounds flat, huh?
 I know I can use Ubuntu, any other suggestions, please?
 Well, Ubuntu is there and not going anywhere anytime soon.
-It has been the most popular and arguably the most successful Linux distribution ever.
+It has been the most popular and arguably one of the most successful Linux distributions ever.

-Ubuntu is based on Debian.
-There are many other Ubuntu-based distributions where you will enjoy almost all the benefits of Ubuntu.
+Ubuntu is a Debian based Linux Distribution.
+There are many other Ubuntu-based Linux distributions where you will enjoy almost all the benefits of Ubuntu.
 Linux Mint, Elementary, Zorin.
 Dozens of them.
 The main difference will be some Desktop environment and UI polishing.
 But deep inside, they are all Ubuntu/Debian!

 - Community and Canonical Support